Ayr Scottish Eagles: Post demise

 Friends of Eagles Hockey, organised an exhibition match at the Centrum Arena on 4 February 2003 as a fund raising event to raise funds for players and officials who had been left in financial difficulty due to the bankruptcy of Ice hockey Services Ltd, the Eagles operating company.
 The Eagles side was an all-star team that played against a UK select all-star team.
 The match officials were referee Moray Hanson and linesmen Alan Craig and Rab Cowan.

 Friends of Eagles Hockey, campaigned for the return of ice hockey to the Centrum Arena after the Eagles's demise.
 Ice rink operators Planet Ice showed an interest in running the Centrum as an ice arena; however the arena was demolished in 2009 and the site is now home to a new supermarket.

-Braehead Clan
+Glasgow Clan

-The Braehead Clan ice hockey club are now based at the Braehead Arena and play in the Elite Ice Hockey League.
+The Glasgow Clan ice hockey club are now based at the Braehead Arena and play in the Elite Ice Hockey They were originally called 'Braehead Clan'.
 In their first season, there was an effort to recruit former Ayr Scottish Eagles fans to the Clan support.
-Ayr Scottish Eagles fans who held a season ticket at Braehead in the 2002–03 season that was cut short due to the team folding were offered a season ticket in Braehead's first season.
+Ayr Scottish Eagles fans who held a season ticket at Braehead in the 2002–03 season that was cut short due to the team folding were offered a season ticket in Glasgow's first season.